BenDaHen/cs4300/homework1/README.md

 Task 6

     Task 6 has a function that determines the number of words in a file by splitting the file into individual words after reading it.
 A word count is updated for every word that is split off.
 The pytest checks to make sure that the correct word count was found.

+Task 7

+    Task 7 has a function that determines the result of the addition of two numpy matrices.
+The result is then printed and the pytest checks to make sure that the result is a match.